by Kathy Witt

 An Immersive Tour

-The first major Civil War battle fought in Kentucky was the Battle of Richmond, which took place on Aug.
+The second major Civil War battle fought in Kentucky was the Battle of Richmond, which took place on Aug.
 29-30, 1862, giving a decisive victory to the Confederate army.
 Learn about the devastation of Federal troops in three separate engagements as you follow the path of the battle on a self-guided driving tour.

 Beginning at the Visitor Center, the tour takes you behind the lines and onto the battlefields and skirmish areas as the Battle Between the States entered a border state.
 This tour is part of the Kentucky Civil War Heritage Trail and the Civil War Trust National Discovery Trail.
 A re-enactment of the Battle of Richmond also takes place each year in August.